HzaCode/DP2_BeginnersGuide/Simplifying Data Extraction with Jexter II.md

 In this tutorial, we will delve into the basic concepts of XPath and demonstrate through practical examples how to effectively use the `Parent` configuration in Jexter settings to simplify XPath expressions, improving the efficiency and accuracy of data extraction.

-#### Common Forms of XPath Expressions Include:
+#### Common Forms of [XPath](XPath%20for%20DP2.md) Expressions Include:

 - Absolute path: A path starting from the root element, for example, `/html/body/div`.
 - Relative path: A path relative to the current element, for example, `./div/p`.
 - Wildcard: Using `*` to represent any element, for example, `/html/*/div`.
 - Conditional expression: Adding conditions with `[]`, for example, `//div[@class='example']`.

-#### Simplifying XPath Using Parent Configuration
+#### Simplifying XPath Using `Parent` Configuration

-In Jexter settings, the parent configuration allows us to define a base XPath path, which serves as the starting point for all subsequent elements.
-By using parent, we can avoid repeating long paths, making the configuration more concise and easier to manage.
+In Jexter settings, the `parent` configuration allows us to define a base XPath path, which serves as the starting point for all subsequent elements.
+By using `parent`, we can avoid repeating long paths, making the configuration more concise and easier to manage.

 #### Example 1: Nested Structure of Medicine Information